Todd McFarlane: Image Comics

 McFarlane then teamed with six other popular artists to form Image Comics, an umbrella company under which each owned a publishing house.
-McFarlane's studio, Todd McFarlane Productions, published his creation, the occult-themed Spawn, written and drawn by McFarlane.
+McFarlane's studio, Todd McFarlane Productions, Inc. (TMP), published his creation, the occult-themed Spawn, written and drawn by McFarlane.
 It was Image's second release, following the release of Rob Liefeld's Youngblood the month prior.
-Upon its release in 1992, Spawn #1 (May 1992) sold 1.7 million copies, which as of 2007, remains a record for an independent comic book.
+Upon its release in 1992, Spawn #1 (May 1992) sold 1.7 million copies; as of 2007, this remains a record for an independent comic book.

 Responding to harsh criticism of his abilities as a writer, McFarlane hired acclaimed writers to guest-write issues #8–11, including Alan Moore, Neil Gaiman, Dave Sim, and Frank Miller.
 Subsequent writers he would hire on the series included Grant Morrison, Andrew Grossberg, and Tom Orzechowski.
 Greg Capullo penciled several issues as a guest artist, and became the regular penciler with #26, with McFarlane remaining as writer and inker until #70.
 The series continued to be a hit, and in 1993 Wizard declared Spawn "the best-selling comic on a consistent basis that is currently being published."
 Spawn is notable for being one of only two Image books that debuted during the company's 1992 launch, along with Erik Larsen's Savage Dragon, that continued to be published into the 2020s.

-During Image's early years of operation, the company was subject to much industry criticism over aspects of its business practices, including late-shipped books, and its creators' emphasis of art over writing.
+During Image's early years of operation, the company was subject to much industry criticism over aspects of its business practices, including late-shipped books, and its creators' emphasis on art over writing.
 One of these critics was McFarlane's former Hulk collaborator, writer Peter David.
 This came to a head during a public debate they participated in at Philadelphia's Comicfest convention in October 1993, which was moderated by artist George Pérez.
 McFarlane stated that Image was not being treated fairly by the media, and by David in particular.
 The three judges, Maggie Thompson, editor of the Comics Buyer's Guide, William Christensen of Wizard Press, and John Danovich of the magazine Hero Illustrated, voted 2–1 in favor of David, with Danovich voting the debate a tie.